kutysam/kind-nginx-prom/README.md

 # Introduction

-This project simply creates a kind cluster, ingress-nginx, prometheus, 2 test k8s apps with ingresses, health-checks, load testing and eventually exportation of nginx metrics to csv format.
+This project simply creates a kind cluster(with 1 control and 1 worker), ingress-nginx, prometheus, 2 test k8s apps with ingresses, health-checks, load testing and eventually exportation of nginx metrics to csv format.

 ## Pre-requisites

 Do note that all commands specified must be ran at the root of this directory.

 1. OS must be UBUNTU.
 Ideal Version is 18.
-   1. If you want to use other distros
+   1. If you want to use other distros:
-      1. You have to install docker / kubectl in your own way)
+      1. You have to install the pre-req items in your own way
       1. Modification of pre-req scripts is a must due to the apt repo key addition.
 1. Architecture must be amd64.
-1. Ideal approach would be for the prerequisites to be packaged into a image like AMI image.
+1. Ideal approach would be for the prerequisites to be packaged into a image like AMI image so that we don't have to install it always.

 ### [PRE-REQ] The following commands require sudo access as we will be moving the files to `/usr/local/bin` directory